leandrolaune/Power-BI-DAX-Project/Reports using dax/README.md

 ![alt text](image-9.png)
 Essa nova visualização destacou que a editora Alexandria obteve R$2.820 em vendas de livros de fantasia, enquanto a editora Povo do Livro não teve vendas nessa categoria, proporcionando insights valiosos para a estratégia de negócios.
 **English Version:**
 publishing company.
-In the new table, the "Publisher" and "Total revenue" columns were included.
-Then, the "Fantasy Sales" column was added to show the specific revenue of fantasy books by publisher.
+In the new table, the "Editora"(Publisher) and "Total de Faturamento"(Total revenue) columns were included.
+Then, the "Fantasia Vendas"(Fantasy Sales) column was added to show the specific revenue of fantasy books by publisher.
 The table resulting from this step is shown in the Portuguese version
 This new visualization highlighted that publisher Alexandria had R$2,820 in fantasy book sales, while publisher Povo do Livro had no sales in this category, providing valuable insights for business strategy.

 # 4.Transformando Contextos com Calculate